xmtp/xmtp-dot-org/vision/roadmap.md

 ### Team inboxes

-Teams will be able to read and send encrypted DMs and announcements using a shared team identity that resolves to their ENS domain or Lens profile.
+Teams will be able to read and send encrypted DMs and announcements using a shared team identity.
 The account admin will be able to delegate access to and revoke access from individual team user accounts.

+---

+## In progress 🏗️

+Projects in flight.

+### Network decentralization milestones

+XMTP Labs will specify a phased approach towards architectural and logical decentralization of the network.

+### Testnets for control plane sharding & topic replication

+In parallel with a longer term decentralization plan, we will also ship testnets implementing code that contributes to progressive decentralization.

 ### Compromise recovery